traveltowith

 Recommended visit duration: 2-3 hours

-Why 2-3 hours visit duration is ideal for with baby: This allows time for slow-paced exploring, stroller breaks, and a quick museum visit.
+Why 2-3 hours visit duration is ideal for with baby: Allows time for stroller breaks, museum visits, and a short ceremony without rushing.

 (View Gyeongbokgung Palace on Map)